awslabs/aws-config-rdklib/README.md

 - Q. What is the `client_factory` that I see in my `rdklib` rules?
     - A. A `client_factory` is a class that allows for dynamic provisioning of a `boto3` client.
 In an `rdklib` rule, you should treat `client_factory` as the way to create a `boto3` client.
 So instead of calling `client = boto3.client("s3")`, you would call `client = client_factory.build_client("s3")`.
         - Q. ...Why?
-            - A. It's mainly there to allow for unit testing.
-In a unit testing scenario, your `boto3` client will be replaced with a mock version of the client so that it can perform tests of your rule without making actual calls to AWS.
+            - A. It's mainly there to allow for cross-account functionality so that your client evaluates the rule in the right account.

 # License